brockboland/Homebrew/32-DeadRingerIPA/README.md

 * 2018.07.28: Dry hopped.
 Gravity at 1.022.
 * 2018.08.03: Dropped ferm chamber to 40 F to cold crash
 * 2018.08.05: Bottling day
+* 2018.08.19: Checked the first bottle.
+Carbonation was good, but got some green-apple flavor, so I'm going to leave them alone for a bit.